 Pitch: After sixteen-year-old Ava Hale’s older sister is murdered, she must shed her outer layers of vulnerability and find the killer — even if it means befriending people with secrets of their own.

-If the MC was an Easter Egg he/she would be: Olivia would be a Cadbury Orange Crème egg, the perfect combination of sweet and acidic.
+If the MC was an Easter Egg he/she would be: I’d be a generic-flavoured Easter egg — I look solid on the outside, but hollow inside.

 My therapist tells me I should write you a letter.
 Every time I see her, she asks whether I’ve started, and every session I say: No, I haven’t; it’s a stupid idea.